 |RECEPTION W||RECEPTION C|

-This term we will be learning how to explore our new classroom and engage with our learning.
-Please help your child to be independent by ensuring they can get changed, feed and toilet themselves.
+Please continue to help your child to be independent by ensuring they can get changed, feed and toilet themselves.
 Each child will need a bag of spare clothes and their PE kits on their peg, to be kept in school.
 They will be sent home half termly to be washed.

 Reading - Please can you read with your child for at least 10 minutes a day and write in their reading diary weekly.